Volscente/cheat_sheets/machine_learning/nlp/nlp_docs.md

 - Keep the meaning words and relationship between words &rarr; Similar words have close vectors
 - Able to be feed in an ML model &rarr; Dense Vectors

-Technology:
+#### word2vec
-- **word2vec** - It is not a single algorithm, bus a family of model architectures used to learn word embeddings from large datasets.
+It is not a single algorithm, bus a family of model architectures used to learn word embeddings from large datasets.
 They use the context of the word in order to compute its vector representation.

+Two famous algorithms of word2vec are:
+- **Continuous bag-of-words (CBOW)** - It predicts the center word given the context.
+- **Skip-gram** - It predicts the context given the center word.

 # Technologies
 ## TensorFlow TextVectorization API